Tips For Caring For Your Senior Dog

 Note: Never give your dog over-the-counter preparations for humans containing acetaminophen or ibuprofen, as they are toxic to dogs.

 A weekly gentle massage is another gift your aged or arthritic dog may appreciate, the key word being gentle.
 This is an excellent opportunity for you to palpate her for abnormal lumps or swelling, heat, or tenderness.
 (Note: warts, skin tags, and fatty tumors called lipomas are not considered harmful; consult your vet for a course of treatment if it’s deemed necessary.)
-Follow up her indulgent massage with a gentle brushing.
+Follow up her massage with a gentle brushing.

 V. Exercises For Senior Dogs